amysw13/Remote_sensing_GIS_coral_bleaching/README.md

 1. In Select Plot, choose: Time Series: Area Averaged (Note: slightly different from Part A)

-c.
-Select a suitable sea surface temperature layer.
+2. Select a suitable sea surface temperature layer.
 Note: the smaller area can allow you or may require you to select a higher spatial resolution.

-d.
-Select the beginning and end date so as to capture the longest time series available.
+3. Select the beginning and end date so as to capture the longest time series available.

-1. Constrain the map to a 0.5 degree longitude and 0.5 degree latitude area centred on your first selected location (Caution: does a 1 degree by 1 degree cell cover the same area everywhere on the planet?)
+4. Constrain the map to a 0.5 degree longitude and 0.5 degree latitude area centred on your first selected location (Caution: does a 1 degree by 1 degree cell cover the same area everywhere on the planet?)

-f.
-Click “Plot Data” g.
+5. Click “Plot Data” g.
 Select the Download tab and download the CSV file (you may need to right click and “Save file as…”).

-1. Open the .csv file and add a column with the header “Site” and to which you add the name of the 3 sites to all cells in the column.
+6. Open the .csv file and add a column with the header “Site” and to which you add the name of the 3 sites to all cells in the column.
     Add a second column with the header “Bleached” and to which you the values of TRUE or FALSE.

-2. Repeat this process until you have the data you need for all 6 timeseries.
+7. Repeat this process until you have the data you need for all 6 timeseries.

 HINT: You can open a window for each site to simultaneously download all